wmo-im/wis2box-training/documentation/docs/practical-sessions/data-conversion-tools.md

 !!! abstract "Learning Outcomes"
     By the end of this practical session, you will be able to:

-    - Access ecCodes command-line tools within the wis2box-api container.
+    - Access ecCodes command-line tools within the wis2box-api container
-    - Use the synop2bufr tool to convert FM-12 SYNOP reports to BUFR from the command line.
+    - Use the synop2bufr tool to convert FM-12 SYNOP reports to BUFR from the command line
-    - Trigger synop2bufr conversion via the wis2box-webapp.
+    - Trigger synop2bufr conversion via the wis2box-webapp
-    - Use the csv2bufr tool to convert CSV data to BUFR from the command line.
+    - Use the csv2bufr tool to convert CSV data to BUFR from the command line

 ## Introduction

-Data published on WIS2 should use a standard format to ensure interoperability.
-To lower the barriers to data publication for land-based surface observations, the wis2box provides tools to convert data to BUFR format.
+Data published on WIS2 should meet the requirements and standards defined by the various Earth system discipline / domain expert communities.
+To lower the barrier to data publication for land-based surface observations, wis2box provides tools to convert data to BUFR format.
 These tools are available via the wis2box-api container and can be used from the command line to test the data conversion process.

 The main conversions currently supported by wis2box are FM-12 SYNOP reports to BUFR and CSV data to BUFR.
 FM-12 data is supported as it is still widely used and exchanged in the WMO community, while CSV data is supported to allow the mapping of data produced by automatic weather stations to BUFR format.